The history of the Omega Seamaster

 The Naiad winding crown

 Early Omega Seamasters used an in-house self-sealing winding crown to improve water resistance.
 The Omega Naiad winding crown, introduced around 1937, used a spring-loaded gasket system to enhance water resistance.
-It was named after the nymphs in Greek mythology who lived in lakes, rivers, springs, and fountains.
+The nymphs in Greek mythology who lived in lakes, rivers, springs, and fountains inspired the Naiad name.
 Unlike screw-down crowns, the Naiad crown featured a spring-loaded gasket system that compresses more tightly as water pressure increases.
 This offered convenience and improved performance.
 However, in shallow water, the pressure was insufficient to make a good seal at times and could result in leaking.
 The Naiad crown was first used in the Naiad and Medicus Naiad ranges in 1937.
 It later appeared in Seamaster and Constellation models, but its reliability depended on gasket condition and spring precision (Omega Seamaster at Chronopedia).

 Omega discontinued the Naiad winding crown in the early to mid-1960s, favouring screw-down crowns for their durability and suitability for professional dive watches.
 The Naiad name now persists in Omega’s modern Naiad Lock system for aligning case back engravings.
 The Naiad winding crown had a small cross in the centre of the Ω symbol.